brylevkirill/notes/interesting recent papers.md

 [overview](https://alexpolozov.com/blog/program-synthesis-2018) of recent papers by Oleksandr Polozov

 ----
+#### ["Evolving Simple Programs for Playing Atari Game"](https://arxiv.org/abs/1806.05695) Wilson, Cussat-Blanc, Luga, Miller
+>	"Programs are evolved using mixed type Cartesian Genetic Programming with a function set suited for matrix operations, including image processing, but allowing for controller behavior to emerge."
+>	"While the programs are relatively small, many controllers are competitive with state of the art methods for the Atari benchmark set and require less training time."

 #### ["Synthesizing Programs for Images using Reinforced Adversarial Learning"](https://arxiv.org/abs/1804.01118) Ganin, Kulkarni, Babuschkin, Eslami, Vinyals
   `SPIRAL`
   - <https://github.com/brylevkirill/notes/blob/master/interesting%20recent%20papers.md#synthesizing-programs-for-images-using-reinforced-adversarial-learning-ganin-kulkarni-babuschkin-eslami-vinyals>